matt-palmer999/britishpatriots/_posts/2026-05-03-national-trust-colonial-shame.md

 The National Trust has confirmed that its flagship gift shop range of Union Jack mugs, tea towels and commemorative tins will be replaced across all properties this summer with a new collection entitled "Flags of Our Colonial Shame," featuring the national symbols of forty-three countries described in the accompanying brochure as "nations whose stories are inextricably woven into Britain's complicated past."

-The range retails from £12.99 for a teatowel to £34.99 for a hand-painted ceramic plate depicting the flag of the Gold Coast alongside a QR code linking to "further reading," and also includes a limited edition "Transatlantic Slave Trade Routes" commemorative tin, which the brochure describes as "a conversation starter."
-It has not started any conversations.
-It has ended several.
+The range retails from £12.99 for a teatowel to £34.99 for a hand-painted ceramic plate depicting the flag of the Gold Coast alongside a QR code linking to "further reading,".
+Outrageously it also includes a limited edition "Transatlantic Slave Trade Routes" commemorative tin, which the brochure describes as "a conversation starter."
+According to staff it has not started any conversations but has ended several.

 The range has been developed in partnership with the Albion Decolonisation Consultancy, a London-based organisation whose website describes its mission as "reframing heritage spaces as sites of reckoning."
 Inside sources claimed the consultancy charged £340,000 for the project.